jg10545/cleanup/README.rst

 The ``argparse`` library comes with Python and is a really easy tool for building simple CLIs.
 If you want to build complex CLIs (for example, to make interfaces you can compose between different packages), the ``click`` package provides more functionality (but is also significantly more complicated).

-I've built a simple CLI in the file ``cli.py``, using ``argparse`` to parse the user's inputs, then just runs through the code we built above (if you used different function names or inputs, you'll have to update them in this file).
+I've built a simple CLI in the file ``cli.py``.
+It uses ``argparse`` to parse the user's inputs, then just runs through the code we built above (if you used different function names or inputs, you'll have to update them in this file).

 If you run the following from the command line:

 >>> python cli.py --help

-`argparse` will print out documentation on how to use the interface.
+``argparse`` will print out documentation on how to use the interface.
 Using the CLI to actually build a figure would look like:

 >>> python cli.py my_data.csv --outputfile my_figure.jpg --logging DEBUG

 Once you've tested it out, try adding more options to the CLI.
 There are some options in our code that would be useful to expose in the CLI (such as the name of the target column in your data, or the fraction to use for testing).
 The ``parser.add_argument()`` lines in ``cli.py`` are how you'd add additional options to the interface.

-* Options with a ``--`` in front of the name are optional; use the ``default`` keyword argument to specify the default.
+* Options with a ``--`` in front of the name are optional; use the ``default`` keyword argument to specify what value to use if the user doesn't add this argument.
 * The ``help`` keyword argument tells ``argparse`` what to print out when you run the CLI with the ``--help`` flag.
 * The ``dtype`` keyword argument tells ``argparse`` what type of input to expect.
 Even though Python usually lets us play fast and loose with data types, I recommend always filling this in when you're using ``argparse``.
 It's not always great at inferring types, and when it guesses wrong your code will do weird stuff (for example, passing "False" to a CLI argument will default to the string variable ``"False"`` instead of the Boolean variable ``False``, which is *super* problematic since ``bool("False") == True``).